bitcoin-core-review-club/website/CONTRIBUTING.md

 - Have fun, and pat yourself on the back for making Bitcoin protocol development stronger and more decentralized 🚀

+### After the Meeting

+- Don't forget to open a PR right after your session to add the meeting log to the post!
+You can name your PR something like `n<PR number>: add meeting log`.

 ## Making a New Post

 To make a new post, run the following Ruby make command from root or the